Transportation in Peru:

 - Star Peru

-The new terminal at Lima Airport has been in operation since June 1, 2025.
-Route planning within the terminal helps especially with tight connection times, as security checks, routes to gates, and ground traffic can take longer than before.
+The new terminal at Lima Airport has been operational since June 1, 2025.
+Route planning within the terminal is especially helpful for tight connection times, as security checks, paths to gates, and ground traffic may take longer than before.

 A TUUA transfer fee may apply to international transit passengers via Lima since December 7, 2025.
-A published guideline value is 11.86 US dollars per segment and person.
-Checking the ticket receipt and airline information prevents surprises on the day of travel.
+A published guideline is 11.86 US dollars per leg per person.
+Checking your ticket receipt and airline advisories prevents surprises on the day of travel.

 Practical Tips for Domestic Flights

-- Altitude change: An easy day after landing in Cusco reduces strain, especially after a night flight.
+- Altitude Adjustment: An easy day after landing in Cusco reduces strain, especially after a night flight.

-- Buffer times: Early check-in is worthwhile in Lima and Cusco, especially during peak travel seasons.
+- Buffer Times: Early check-in is worthwhile in Lima and Cusco, particularly during peak travel seasons.

-- Baggage strategy: Valuables belong in hand luggage, a photo of the suitcase helps in case of loss.
+- Luggage Strategy: Valuables should be in hand luggage; a photo of your suitcase helps in case of loss.

 A long-distance bus network connects almost all major towns.
 Comfort ranges from standard to reclining seat classes.
 Reputable providers usually operate from terminals, with luggage tags, seat assignments, and clear schedules.